A Spectacular Scene!

 The men who really believe in themselves are all in lunatic asylums. (…) If you consulted your business experience instead of your ugly individualistic philosophy, you would know that believing in himself is one of the commonest signs of a rotter.
 Actors who can’t act believe in themselves; and debtors who won’t pay.
 It would be much truer to say that a man will certainly fail, because he believes in himself.
 Complete self-confidence is not merely a sin: complete self-confidence is a weakness.

 They sound like words taken from my thoughts.
 However, I make the note: how far is Chesterton from the Christians today!
-Modernity — Christians included — is contaminated to the nail of this stupid feeling called by Chesterton as self-confidence.
-When wisdom, whether like it or not, begins exactly in self-distrust.
+Modernity—Christians included—is contaminated to the nail of this stupid feeling called by Chesterton as self-confidence.
+When wisdom, whether one likes it or not, begins exactly in self-distrust.

 There is a diffuse confidence today, both in man and in the future, which in Christians manifests itself through indiscriminate hope.
 The average Christian of our days does not hesitate, not for a single second, about what the future holds for him or about his own possibilities.
 What is no sign but of his absolute weakness…